 Evaluation should be designed as part of the product, not as a one-time QA spreadsheet.

-Collect representative questions with expected sources, answer boundaries, and language requirements.
+Collect representative questions with expected source IDs, answer boundaries, no-answer labels, roles, languages, and document-version assumptions.

 Where it helps

-Gives the team a repeatable baseline for retrieval and answer quality.
+Gives the team a repeatable baseline for retrieval recall, citation accuracy, refusal correctness, multilingual behavior, and regression testing.

 Where it helps